pjm4448/fiction/weird-fiction/reliquaries-of-regret-weird-fiction-anthology/the-curator-of-vectors.md

 Because he had brought a meal, the house rewarded him.

 A previously invisible panel in the parlor wainscoting slid open with a wet, slick sound, revealing the entrance to the calcified tunnel he had glimpsed earlier.
 The tumor had opened, inviting him deeper into its malignancy.
+The edges of the opening were lined with what looked like petrified wood, but on closer inspection revealed itself to be fossilized tissue shot through with seams of calcite and bloodstone, the red jasper flecks like ancient hemorrhages frozen in stone.

 The *Phalaenopsis* had descended from the mantelpiece entirely.
 It now crawled across the parlor floor on translucent root-tendrils, leaving acidic trails that etched fractal patterns into the parquet; the house was tasting his despair through its tongue-flower, savoring every note of his anguish.